ankitskvmdam/clean-jsdoc-theme/README.md

   "search": false, //This option is for either showing or hiding the search.
 By default it is true.

   // You can create custom style which will overwrite the exisiting class property.
-  "create_style": "nav{background: yellow}" +     // This will change the background color of sidebar.
+  "create_style": "nav{background: yellow}", // This will change the background color of sidebar.
-                  ".my-custom-class{ filter: brightness(10) grayscale(100%)}", // This will apply filter to my-custom-class

   //You can add path of your style file.
 Note it must be relative to your output file. (relative to generated html files.)
   "add_style_path": ["../custom.css"], // Pass array of path or url